Formatting Help

 Thesis Formatting Canvas Course

-Cal Poly Humboldt offers a Thesis Formatting Canvas Course that is required for all graduate students completeing a thesis/project.
-This is a thirty minute workshop and will save you hours of correcting formatting errors.
-It is suggested that you enroll in this short Canvas course before starting major formats to your thesis/projects.
+The Thesis/Project Formatting Canvas Course is required for all graduate students completeing a thesis/project.
+This thirty minute workshop will save you hours of correcting formatting errors.
+Enroll in this short Canvas course before starting your thesis/project formatting.
 You can enroll here:

 Thesis Formatting Canvas Course